Island Mountain - on-premises AI cost comparison

-On-premises (Summit Base): Hardware purchase $80,000.
+On-premises (example, two accelerators): Hardware: a one-time purchase, quoted to the deployment.
 Annual electricity ~$3,600 ($300/month at typical workloads).
 Annual IT administration overhead ~$2,400 (estimated 2 hours/month at $100/hour).
 Optional extended warranty ~$5,000/year.
-Five-year total: approximately $105,000-$130,000 depending on warranty coverage.
+Five-year operating total on top of the hardware: approximately $30,000-$55,000 depending on warranty coverage.

 Rate limits: Cloud API plans impose rate limits (tokens per minute, requests per minute) that constrain productivity.
 When your team hits the limit during a busy day, work stops.
 On-premises has no rate limits - your hardware processes queries as fast as the GPUs can run.